Pearle’s Perspective #07: LL Bean

 I pulled out my old L.L.
 Bean Field Coat the other day for a hike.
 I don’t know what inspired the decision.
 I haven’t worn it in 30+ years.
 It spoke to me from the back of my closet, like an old friend aching to be acknowledged.

 An example of durability and timeless style, this coat has been produced by L.L.
 Bean for 101 years.
-Once I put her on it was as if no time had passed.
-The corduroy collar, once an olive green, has faded to a muted moss; the cuffs are frayed, the wool lining intact, the buttons still sewn tight.
+Once I put my coat back on it was as if no time had passed.
+The corduroy collar, once an olive green, has faded to a muted moss.
+The cuffs are frayed, but the wool lining is intact and the buttons are still sewn tight.
 It was as strong as the day in 1984 when I put it on for the first time.

 After graduation I traveled through Europe, living out of a backpack for a year.
-This coat took me from the banks of the Seine…
+My Field Coat took me from the banks of the Seine…

 …to the fall of communism in East Germany in 1989.